How to File Chapter 7 Bankruptcy for Free in Georgia: A Step-by-Step Guide

 Fee Waiver Applications

-- Complete Official Form 103B
+- Complete Official Form 103B.

-- Provide detailed financial information
+- Provide detailed financial information.

-- Submit the form with your bankruptcy petition
+- Submit the form with your bankruptcy petition.

 Installment Payment Plans

-- Fill out Official Form 103A
+- Completing Official Form 103A.

-- Pay the first installment when you file
+- Paying the first installment upon filing.

-- Complete all payments within 120 days
+- Completing all payments within 120 days.

 Gathering Necessary Documents for Filing